Geaht/DER/README.md

 ## Structure of the code

+The detection pipeline is structured in three parts:

 * Part I - Detection of artifacts within diffrerent wire bundles
 The detection of artifacts across different bundles is done by der_detectArtifacts.m.